nitishaggarwal1/mern-auth/README.md

 ### Setup MongoDB
 1. Setting up MongoDB involves a few steps:
-*Visit MongoDB Atlas Website
- #^  Go to the MongoDB Atlas website: https://www.mongodb.com/cloud/atlas.
+* Go to the MongoDB Atlas website: https://www.mongodb.com/cloud/atlas.
 * Create an Account
 * Log in to your MongoDB Atlas account.
 * Create a New Cluster